Yuma War: Second Yuma War

-As result of the peace, the Cocopah cut their alliance with the Quechan and conflict broke out in May 1853.
-First the Cocopahs besieged three Quechan villages, killing Chief Macedon, four other warriors and ten women and children.
+As result of the peace, the Cocopah cut their alliance with the Quechan and conflict broke out again in May 1853.
+First the Cocopah besieged three Quechan villages, killing Chief Macedon, four other warriors and ten women and children.
 Twelve prisoners were taken and a herd of Quechan horses captured.
-Cocopahs then massacred Chief Jose Maria's camp, killing three men and twenty-three women and children.
-Heintzelman noted that this massacre was an "unprovoked aggression on part of the Cocopah".
+The Cocopah then massacred Chief Jose Maria's camp, killing three men and twenty-three women and children.
+Heintzelman noted that this massacre was an "unprovoked aggression on part of the Cocopah."
 A burial detail was formed and sent to the scene of the attack, within Mexican territory and present day Arizona.
 The bodies were burned according to native American tradition and then the detail returned to the fort.
-Days later, Chief Maria arrived at Fort Yuma and informed Heintzelman that the high Cocopah chief had released some Quechan women and children but the majority were still in captivity.
+Days later, Chief Maria arrived at Fort Yuma and informed Heintzelman that the high Cocopah chief had released some Quechan women and children, but the majority were still in captivity.
 Maria also told the captain that the Cocopah were retreating into the mountains and that the Yuma were preparing their own raid in retaliation.

-The Cocopah also formed an alliance with the Paipai and Halyikwamai and together they outnumbered the Quechan warriors who gathered at Fort Yuma, which was now a center of trade with the Americans.
-So many warriors at the post alarmed the garrison but the Quechan were not hostile.
-When about 250 men were assembled, they raided south into Cocopah territory and killed seven warriors and four women.
+The Cocopah also formed an alliance with the Paipai and Halyikwamai.
+Together they outnumbered the Quechan warriors who gathered at Fort Yuma, which was now a center of trade with the Americans.
+Some warriors at the post alarmed the garrison, but the Quechan were not hostile.
+When about 250 men were assembled, they raided south into Cocopah territory, killing seven warriors and four women.
 Simultaneously, the Mohave under Chief Arateve raided Cocopah territory after the Yuma asked them to join in the war.
 The Mohave, by all accounts, did not want to fight, but because their Quechan friends feared for their safety, the Mohave came to their aid.
 In the raid, three Cocopah men were killed and two women were taken captive.
-According to the Mohave, years later, the Cocopah women were captured to be married to Mohave men and by producing a half Cocopah and half Mohave offspring, they would help ensure peace between the two tribes.
+According to the Mohave, years later the Cocopah women were captured to be married to Mohave men and by producing blended Cocopah and Mohave offspring, they would help to ensure peace between the two tribes.

 When conflict with the Cocopah ceased the Americans at Fort Yuma received a new objective which was to prevent further bloodshed between the native tribes.
 Chief Arateve went to Fort Yuma where he asked the Americans to deliver a sort of contract to the four other Mohave war chiefs.
-The four braves were Kapetame, Asikahota, Tapaikuneche and Hatsurama, and with Arateve they were known as the "Five Brave Men".
-All ranked equally and all received five letters from the American army, which, if accepted, they would no longer attack other native tribes or American settlers and they would not prevent the army from building forts and roads on their land.
+The four braves were Kapetame, Asikahota, Tapaikuneche and Hatsurama.
+With Arateve they were known as the "Five Brave Men."
+All ranked equally and all received five letters from the American army, which, if accepted, stipulated that they would no longer attack other native tribes or American settlers, and they would not prevent the army from building forts and roads on their land.
 If the stipulations were not met the United States would go to war against the Mohave.
 With some convincing from Aratave, the four other chiefs eventually agreed to be peaceful and the Yuma War came to an end.